careport/file-formats/patient-roster.md

 #### <a name="ssn-format"></a>SSN format

-A SSN may be written with the traditional hyphenation or without.
+An SSN may be written with the traditional hyphenation or without.
 So, `123-45-6789` and `123456789` are both allowed.
 Unknown or not applicable SSN should be omitted.

 #### <a name="phone-format"></a>Phone format

 The preferred (but not required) format for US phone numbers is `(123) 456-7890`.
-The Home phone number should be submitted if Cell phone number is submitted, even if they are the same number - i.e. submit the same number in both.
+The home phone number should be submitted if cell phone number is submitted, even if they are the same number  — i.e. submit the same number in both.

 #### <a name="zip-format"></a>ZIP code format